RetroReversing/retroReversing/pages/ps2/PS2Motherboard.md

 * Texture formats: 32/24/16/8/4

 ## I/O Processor (IOP)
-* Used for Interaction with peripherals
+* Used for Interaction with peripherals (Memory cards, usb devices, DVD etc)
 * 2MB RAM
 * Playstation 1 on a chip (used for playing PS1 games)